ttreeagency/JsonApi/Documentation/basics/adapters.md

 This package expects there to be an adapter for every JSON API resource type, because some of the logic of how to query and update domain records in your storage layer will be specific to each resource type.

-This package provides an Eloquent adapter for resource types that relate to Eloquent models.
+This package provides an Doctrine adapter for resource types that relate to Doctrine models.
 However it supports any type of application storage through an adapter interface.

-## Eloquent Adapters
+## Doctrine Adapters

 ### Generating an Adapter

-To generate an adapter for an Eloquent resource type, use the following command:
+To generate an adapter for an Doctrine resource type, use the following command:

 ```
 $ php artisan make:json-api:adapter -e <resource-type> [<api>]
 ```

-> The `-e` option does not need to be included if your API configuration has its `use-eloquent` option set to `true`.
+> The `-e` option does not need to be included if your API configuration has its `use-Doctrine` option set to `true`.

 For example, this would create the following for a `posts` resource: